MinnPost/minnpost-basemaps/README.md

 A collection of instructions and relevant files for editing/creating the MinnPost base map.

-This repository is basically a TileMill project, so you should put this project in your TileMill projects directory, usually ~/Documents/MapBox/project/

-Initial creation of this project spawned from OSM bright.
-See [this tutorial](http://mapbox.com/tilemill/docs/guides/osm-bright-mac-quickstart/).
+Initial creation of this project spawned from [OSM bright](https://github.com/mapbox/osm-bright).
+For additional help, see [this tutorial](http://mapbox.com/tilemill/docs/guides/osm-bright-mac-quickstart/).

 ## Development and Setup

 The following instructions are known to work on Mac OSX Lion and Snow Leopard.

+### Get Project

+This repository is basically a TileMill project, so you should clone this project in your TileMill (Mapbox) projects directory, usually ```~/Documents/MapBox/project/```.

 ### OpenStreetMap data